xen-project/xen/docs/misc/xen-command-line.markdown

 use of grant table v2 without transitive grants is an ABI breakage from the guests point of view.

+The usage of gnttab v2 is not security supported on ARM platforms.

 ### gnttab\_max\_frames
 > `= <integer>`